Low Wray FAQs

 Can we go fishing nearby?

-Low Wray is an excellent base for fishing.
+Fishng is possible a short distance from the campsite but we ask campers not to fish from the campsite itself due to the busy swimming and watersport areas.
 All anglers require a rod license, available at Post Offices and Tourist Information Centres.
-You may fish on Windermere from the grounds of the campsite or launch your own boat.
+You may fish on Windermere from your own boat.
 (Motor craft are not permitted in Low Wray Bay).

 Where is the nearest town or village?